 routes.

-to match arbitrary values in a portion of the url.
-These placeholders can even be matched according to regular expressions: see the Slim documentation for a complete guide to url placeholders.
+to match arbitrary values in a portion of the URL.
+These placeholders can even be matched according to regular expressions: see the Slim documentation and PHP-DI Slim's Bridge Documentation for a complete guide to URL placeholders.

 In the example above, we use the username